TURTING-BO/CPNs-Attack-Tolerance/README.md

 ![Alt text](https://github.com/TURTING-BO/CPNs-Attack-Tolerance/blob/master/R6_Doctor%20Read%20Result.png "Figure 3.
 Doctor Y reading result")

-In Fig.Figure 2, our detector found this change and replaced the wrong record with the correct one, with the cooperation of bypassing solution shown in Fig.~\ref{cloud}.
+In Figure 2, our detector found this change and replaced the wrong record with the correct one, with the cooperation of bypassing solution shown in Fig.~\ref{cloud}.
 Finally, the doctor Y can read the correct record of C and decide a proper therapy.

 The composition of bypassing, checking and compensation solutions can effectively tolerate the above attack (see Doc_Y_read.pdf and Attack.pdf).